 The Parish Precept for 2020/2021 is £6,650.

-The council meets on the second Tuesday of each month and members of the public and the press are welcome to attend.
+The council meets on the first Tuesday of each month and members of the public and the press are welcome to attend.

 THE OPENNESS OF LOCAL GOVERNMENT BODIES REGULATIONS 2014

 RULES FOR THE EFFECTIVE MANAGEMENT OF RECORDING AT MEETINGS